data-dot-all/dataall/pages/code.md

 Then `AWS Amplify` is used to connect the app to `AWS Cognito` for production auth and a default anonymous user  is set for local environment.

 The `useAuth` hook is used to decide the auth context to use depending on the deployment environment, and `AuthGuard` is a wrapper to verify authentication before routing users to the requested pages in the application.

-To create a user for your production deployment, follow these steps:
- - Login to your AWS deployment account, then create a user pool in `AWS Cognito`.
- - Add a user to the user group and attach the user to a user group
- - Use the credentials to login to `data.all`, you will be asked to change your password on the first login.

 #### design/ <a name="design"></a>